 Raising a family in the country provides a wealth of opportunities.
 Children can enjoy more outdoor play, a close-knit community, fresh air, less traffic, contact with nature, sports and many more activities.
-Some resources are more limited in the bush so it helps to know where you can seek support.

 Support networks for rural parents